Zero Trust Implementation: Never Trust, Always Verify

 - Encryption: Data is encrypted both at rest and in transit, adding an extra layer of protection against unauthorized access.

-What Does Zero Trust Implementation Mean?
+What Does Zero Trust Architecture Implementation Mean?

 Zero Trust Network Access (ZTNA)